craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 *Head*:
 	-
 *Torso*:
-	- Chain mail (16 AC)
+	- Black Platemail (18 AC)
-	- Holy symbol of Avandra
+	- Brass Holy Symbol of Avandra on a Platinum Chain
 	- Backpack;
 		- a bedroll
 		- a mess kit